BIMSBbioinfo/pigx/README.md

 PiGx BSseq Pipeline.

-PiGx is a data processing pipeline for raw fastq read data of bisulfite experiments.
+PiGx BSseq is a data processing pipeline for raw fastq read data of bisulfite experiments.
 It produces methylation and coverage information and can be used to produce information on differential methylation and segmentation.